Yemzyking/Yemzyking/README.md

 - 👋 Hi, I’m @Yemzyking
 - 👀 I’m interested in making new friends
-- 🌱 I’m currently learning front end developing
+- 🌱 I’m currently learning to code [front end dev]
-- 💞️ I’m looking to collaborate on any projetto sharpen my skills
+- 💞️ I’m looking to collaborate on any projet to sharpen my skills
 - 📫 How to reach me just say hi
 -